flex

 Container query powered layouts

 class does not constrain the outer element’s width in any way.
-You will need to control the widths of your content with e.g. wrapper or width utilities, or by placing the container within a grid cell, etc.
+You may also need to control the widths of your content with e.g. wrapper or width utilities, or by placing the container within a grid cell, etc.

 There are three @container